Logo DesignBrandingDesign Inspiration

 At the time, Knight was preparing to launch a new line of athletic shoes and apparel under the name Nike, named after the Greek winged goddess of victory.
 He wanted a logo that would capture the spirit of motion and speed.
 Davidson came back with several designs, but a straightforward checkmark stood out.
 Knight chose it and paid Davidson just $35 for the job.

 Yet, while it has grown ubiquitous today, the Swoosh faced scepticism early on.
 Some mocked its simplicity.
 But Knight saw the power in the unconventional design.
 It broke through the clutter of the time's busy, crowded logo design.
-The Swoosh was easy to recreate faithfully in any medium, which is critical for branding coherence.
+The Swoosh was easy to recreate faithfully in any medium, critical for branding coherence.
 Knight's intuition proved prescient.

 Now, the Swoosh is valued at over $26 billion, making it one of the most valuable trademarks in the world.
 It is a premier example of how thoughtful minimalist design can create an icon that stands the test of time.
 The logo that once cost $35 has fueled the rise of one of the most successful companies ever.
 Not bad for a checkmark.